Resistance genes are not everlasting!

 The birth of OSCAR is going to secure the deployment of resistant grape varieties in France.
 Backed by a national monitoring network, the Observatory has many goals:

-- Monitor the changes in populations of pathogens targeted by the resistance genes through regular collection of mildew and oidium isolates in the system;
+- Monitor the changes in populations of pathogens targeted by the resistance genes through regular collection of downy and powdery mildew isolates in the system;

 - Detect the appearance of breakdowns and any appearance of new problems;